Bristol City F.C.: Back among the elite (1966–80)

-Decline and financial ruin (1980–82)
+Financial difficulties and revival (1980–2000)

 In 1980, the City team went back to the Second Division in the first of three relegations, their debt mounted and their financial losses increased, with two successive relegations following.
 Thus, in 1982, they fell into the Fourth Division, and were declared bankrupt.
 A new club was formed and BCFC (1982) Ltd acquired the club's player contracts.
 The highly paid senior players Julian Marshall, Chris Garland, Jimmy Mann, Peter Aitken, Geoff Merrick, David Rodgers, Gerry Sweeney and Trevor Tainton, who became known as the 'Ashton Gate Eight', each accepted termination of his contract for half the amount due.
 The club's previous owners had failed to pay its debts to many local businesses.
 The resulting ill will towards the club made it difficult for the new owners to obtain credit.

-Revival (1982–90)

 City spent two seasons in the Fourth Division before winning promotion under Terry Cooper in 1984.
 They consolidated themselves in the Third Division during the latter part of the 1980s, and in 1990 Cooper's successor Joe Jordan achieved promotion as Third Division runners-up to local rivals Bristol Rovers.

 There was a tragedy for the club, however, in that promotion campaign.
 In March 1990, two months before the club sealed promotion, striker Dean Horrix was killed in a car crash barely two weeks after joining the club, and having played three league games for them.

-Second tier (1990–95)

 Jordan moved to Heart of Midlothian in September 1990, and his successor Jimmy Lumsden remained in charge for 18 months before making way for Denis Smith.
 Smith's first signing was the 20-year-old Arsenal striker Andy Cole.
 He was sold to Newcastle United in February 1993 and later played for Manchester United, where he collected five Premier League titles, two FA Cups and the European Cup.

 Meanwhile, City remained in the new Division One (no longer the Second Division after the creation of the Premier League in 1992) and Smith moved to Oxford United in November 1993.
 His successor was Russell Osman.
 In January 1994 Osman led City to a shock 1–0 victory over Liverpool at Anfield in a third round replay in the FA Cup, a result that would cause the Liverpool manager at the time, Graeme Souness, to resign.
 Osman was sacked within a year of taking charge.

 Joe Jordan was brought back to Ashton Gate in September 1994, but was unable to prevent relegation to Division Two.